Touch Culture

 The Practice

 Corporate empathogen use — not recreational.
 Pharmaceutical assistance required to access emotional states during physical intimacy.
 The drugs don’t create feeling.
 They remove the cognitive layer that analyzes feeling into irrelevance.
-Without the drugs, augmented executives experience touch as data rather than connection.
-Neural recording is contractually prohibited during intimate contact.
-The fact that this needs to be contractual tells you everything.
+Without them, augmented executives experience touch as data rather than connection.
+They can describe pressure, temperature, texture in clinical detail.
+They cannot describe what it means to be held.

 Dregs ambient contact — not cultural choice.
 Economic consequence.
-The crowded markets, the shared sleeping arrangements, the narrow corridors of Sector 7G — all of it means bodies in proximity.
+The crowded markets, the shared sleeping arrangements, the narrow corridors of The Deep Dregs — all of it means bodies in proximity.
 Market vendors brush hands when exchanging goods.
 Strangers sit hip-to-hip on transport.
 The warmth is incidental.
 The warmth is also real.

 Contact Therapy — restoring touch sensitivity in companion-bonded patients.
 Eight to twelve sessions of gradually increasing physical contact: proximity, peripheral contact, sustained contact.
 The progression mirrors infant bonding development, compressed into weeks.
 The patients are adults learning to be touched for the first time since their companions taught them not to need it.